Sustainable Remodeling for Houses

 Like a 3-legged tripod: you need all 3 members of your team to be on-board:

-- Designer: should have training [LEED certified for commercial], familiarity with processes and materials, and knows where to find answers.
+Designer: should have training, familiarity with processes and materials, and knows where to find answers.

-- Contractor: should be familiar and /or experienced with built-green programs, the energy star program; the LEED Program [commercial].
+Contractor: should be familiar and /or experienced with built-green programs, the energy star program; Passive House.